 Organizational structure - Appointed Commission members and professional staff

-†††† Commission on the Arts programs continued to successfully aid the development of Connecticutís arts industry, facilitate the creation and presentation of artistsí work, expand the accessibility of the arts in underserved regions of the state and raise the publicís awareness of the arts.
-In fiscal year 2002:
+†††† Commission on the Arts programs continued to successfully aid the development of Connecticutís arts industry; facilitate the creation and presentation of artistsí work; advance the arts as an essential element of schooling and life-long learning; broaden, deepen, and diversify public participation in the arts throughout the state, and raise the publicís awareness and understanding of the arts.

-∑ Artist Fellowships were awarded to 27 of the stateís finest visual artists working in the disciplines of crafts, digital art, painting and works on paper, photography and sculpture/installation.
+∑ Artist Fellowships were awarded to 28 of the stateís finest artists working in the disciplines of choreography, poetry, playwriting, fiction, composition and film/video.
 Funds are used to support artistsí career development and enable them to devote time to the creation of new works.

-∑ Arts Presentation Grants, designed to broaden access to the arts, were awarded to 263 schools and nonprofit organizations.† These groups presented over 1,500 performances, classroom residencies and workshops conducted by members of the Commissionís Performing Artists and Master Teaching Artists Directory.
+∑ Arts Presentation Grants, designed to broaden access to the arts, were awarded to 78 schools and non-profit organizations.† These groups presented performances, classroom residencies and workshops conducted by members of the Commissionís Performing Artists and Master Teaching Artists Directory.

-∑ Interest earnings from the Connecticut Arts Endowment Fund were distributed among 91 state cultural organizations.
-The Fund was established by the Legislature to stimulate and encourage the development of private sector funding resources and ensures the long-term stability of Connecticut's arts industry.
+∑ Interest earnings from the Connecticut Arts Endowment Fund were distributed among 78 state cultural organizations in 33 towns.
+The Fund was established by the Legislature to stimulate and encourage the development of private sector funding resources and ensure the long-term stability of Connecticut's arts industry.

 ∑ The Urban Artists Initiative continued to provide urban-based artists and organizations with the tools to professionally thrive and enrich the cultural life of their communities.
-The program expanded to Southeastern Connecticut this year, providing 43 participants with professional development training over a 16-week period.
-Additionally, 34 artists and organizations were given modest grants, as well as exhibition and performance opportunities.
+The program served Southeastern Connecticut for the second year, providing 54 participants with professional development training over a 16-week period.
+Additionally, 43 participants were matched with mentors for a six-month period.

 ∑ Twenty-four schools serving 12,500 students participated in the Commissionís HOT Schools„ Program, an innovative educational model that promotes learning in, about and through the arts in a democratic setting.
 The agency sponsored a week-long HOT Schools Summer Institute where over 200 educators learned effective techniques and innovative strategies for teaching through the arts while artists worked with schools to develop curriculum-integrated residencies.